-It’s time to revisit what_are_you_doingsomething that has bothered me for at least a couple of decades.
+It’s time to revisit something that has bothered me for at least a couple of decades.
 That is, while horse owners seem more than happy to give their horses any number of supplements, the fact is that, no matter what the supplements promise, horse owners can’t really know if the supplements do any good.

 There are two big reasons for this.